SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

     <br/>

-2. To create a firewall rule, within the **Azure Management Portal**, select the Azure SQL Database previously created and then select the **CONFIGURE** link in the top navigation.
+2. To create a firewall rule, within the Azure portal, select the Azure SQL Database previously created and then select the **CONFIGURE** link in the top navigation.

 3. Under the **allowed IP addresses** section, your IP address is currently shown as it appears in the following figure.
 Select **ADD TO THE ALLOWED IP ADDRESSES** to add a firewall rule.
 Doing so allows connections to the Azure SQL Database and deployment of the database.
 Select **Save** in the footer.